-The 33" Playsurface with in-box computer included is now available for pre-order.
+The 33" Playsurface with in-box computer included is now available.
+(Brochure)

 The Playsurface Team is a small group of engineers excited to bring multi-touch surfaces to the masses.
 We have been building multi-touch computers for some time, and we have funded our open-source Playsurface through Kickstarter.